G minor key chords

 Triad chords in G Harmonic minor

-Also in this case the composition of chords involve one augmented chord and two diminished chords, which gives similar aspects as for the Melodic scale.
+Also in this case the composition of chords involve one augmented chord and two diminished chords, which gives similar aspects to the Melodic scale.

 One example with progression based on the Gm Harmonic is: